 TGbe editor: change the following paragraph at P420L48 of 11be draft 2.2:

 (#14027)(#13317)(#14056) The non-AP EHT STA may use the time allocated by the associated AP in the MU-RTS TXS Trigger frame with the Triggered TXOP Sharing Mode subfield value set to 2 for transmission of non-TB PPDUs to the AP or another STA(s) if the (#12943) Triggered TXOP Sharing Mode subfield value is 2.
+The non-AP EHT STA should initiate a non-TB PPDUs transmission procedure to a peer-to-peer (P2P) peer STA operating in EMLSR mode by transmitting initial control frame to the P2P peer STA(#12422).
 The non-AP EHT STA may (#13722) return a QoS Data or QoS Null frame to an associated AP to terminate the allocated time, (#12503)in which case the RDG/More PPDU subfield in the CAS Control subfield of the HE variant HT Control field of the frame is equal to 0.

 NOTE 1—For example, the other STA can be a peer STA of a peer-to-peer link.